oltyant/conftrucking/README.md

 ## First thoughts

-My first thought was that the solution is similar than for a change making problem where typically we have distinct coins and we would like to change a banknote or coin.
-I learnt Data Structures and Algorithm at the University so I revised my materials learnt there about this problem.
+My first thought was that the solution is similar to the change making problem where typically we have distinct coins and we would like to change money with the least number of coins.
+I learnt Data Structures and Algorithm at the University so I revised my materials learnt there.

 ### Greedy Method